filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

     Leave this terminal window running.

-1. In a new terminal window, initialize a devnet with wallets, presealed sectors and miner:
+1. In a new terminal window, initialize a devnet with wallets, pre-sealed sectors, and miner:

     ```shell
     ./lotus wallet import --as-default ~/.genesis-sectors/pre-seal-t01000.key